 I, Atty.
-Juan Antonio M. Evangelista, with office address at 12F Robinsons Cyberscape Alpha, Sapphire and Garnet Roads, Ortigas Center, Pasig City, Corporate Secretary of Altus Property Ventures, Inc., with SEC Registration number CS200704758, and principal address at Brgy.
-1 San Francisco, San Nicolas, Ilocos Norte, hereby state under oath that:
+Juan Antonio M. Evangelista, with office address at 12/F Robinsons Cyberscape Alpha, Sapphire and Garnet Roads, Ortigas Center, Pasig City, Corporate Secretary of Altus Property Ventures, Inc., with SEC Registration number CS200704758 and principal office address at Brgy.
+1, San Francisco, San Nicolas, Ilocos Norte, hereby state under oath that:

-- 1. On behalf of the Corporation, I have caused this SEC Form 20-IS (Preliminary Information Statement for the 2022 Annual Shareholders Meeting of the Corporation) to be prepared; - 2.
+- 1. On behalf of the Corporation, I have caused this SEC Form 20-IS (Definitive Information Statement for the 2022 Annual Shareholders Meeting of the Corporation) to be prepared; - 2.
 I have read and understood its contents which are true and correct as of my own personal knowledge and/or based on true records; - 3.
 The Corporation will comply with the requirements set forth in SEC Notice May 12, 2021 for a complete and official submission of reports and/or documents through electronic mail; - 4.
 I am fully aware that documents filed online which require pre-evaluation and/or processing fees shall be considered complete and officially received only upon payment of the filing fee; and - 5.
 The email account designated by the Corporation pursuant to SEC Memorandum Circular no. 28, series of 2020 shall be used by the Corporation in its online submissions to the Corporate Governance and Finance Department of the SEC.

-In witness whereof, I have hereunto set my hand this April 5, 2022 at Pasig City.
+In witness whereof, I have hereunto set my hand this April 20, 2022 at Pasig City.

-ATTY JUAN ANTONIO M. EVANGELISTA Corporate Secretary
+ATTY JUAN ANTONIO M. EVANGELISTA

+Corporate Secretary

-Subscribed and sworn to before me this me his Driver's License no.
+Subscribed and sworn to before me this 20th day of April 2022 at Pasig City, affiant exhibiting to me his Driver's License with No. K03-89-011595.